Shyam-Sundar-Reddy/gemini-it-assistant/README.md

-Perfect 👍
-Below is a **final, polished, copy-paste ready `README.md`** specifically written **about the project**, clean and professional, suitable for GitHub, interviews, and sharing.

  # IT Assistant Chat 💬

 IT Assistant Chat is a simple, developer-focused chat application built using **Streamlit**, **LangChain**, and **Google Gemini**.
 It helps IT teams and software developers quickly get clear explanations of common technical topics such as programming concepts, DevOps basics, system design fundamentals, and cloud computing.